 More critically, and to the point of our piece here: if one single criticism piece is enough to take down a multi-million dollar project, that project isn't on strong footing in the first place, and there were more serious issues that existed before that piece came along to point all of those issues out.
 If Sia and Skynet are to succeed, they will do so on their own merit, and not because of what we do or don't say about them here.
 If Sia and Skynet fail, this piece will be the most insignificant contribution to that ending.
 After our brief time away from the project, we believe that others should know what they're getting into before sinking any time, effort, or money into a project on such shaky footing, and so this piece has been restored as of December 26, 2020.
 And apparently the team sees this as a threat to the project, considering that we've now been banned as a result on January 1, 2021.
 Happy New Year!

-SiaSetup will remain online indefinitely, and automated functions like the consensus download and calculators with real-time pricing should continue to function, but other content will remain as-is.
-SiaSetup hosting services will no longer be available, and our host will be taken offline once contracts spin down.
+SiaSetup will remain online indefinitely.
+Some automated functions like calculators with real-time pricing should continue to function, but other content will remain as-is.
+The consensus download function has been disabled as a result of moving to a smaller, long-term server unable to run a Sia node.
+SiaSetup hosting services will also no longer be available, and our host will be taken offline once contracts spin down.
 You can still also contact us via the Contact SiaSetup page via the menu in the bottom right of each page to tell us we suck or whatever.
 We could previously be contacted via the Sia Discord via @RBZL, but now that we're banned there you're limited to contacting us here or through Reddit via private message at /u/RBZL.
 If you're still in the Sia Discord, feel free to drop an F in the chat for us.